AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 <hr>

-The earliest method of registering event handlers found on the Web involved **event handler HTML attributes** (or **inline event handlers**) ike the one shown above--the attribute value is literally the JavaScript code you weant to run when the event occurs.
+The earliest method of registering event handlers found on the Web involved **event handler HTML attributes** (or **inline event handlers**) like the one shown above--the attribute value is literally the JavaScript code you want to run when the event occurs.
 The above example invokes a function defined inside a [`<script>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) element on the same page, but you could also insert JavaScript directly inside the attribute.
 For example:
 ```
 <button onclick="alert('Hello, this is my old-fashioned event handler!');">Press me</button>
 ```
 You can find HTML attribute equivalents for many of the event handler properties; however, you shouldn't use these--they are considered bad practice.
 It might seem easy to use an event handler attribute if you are doing something really quick, but they quickly become unmanageable and inefficient.

-For a start, it is not a good idea to mix up your HTML and your JavaScript, as it becomes hard to parse--keeping your JavaScript separate is best practice; if it is in a separate file, you acn apply it to multiple HTML documents.
+For a start, it is not a good idea to mix up your HTML and your JavaScript, as it becomes hard to parse--keeping your JavaScript separate is best practice; if it is in a separate file, you can apply it to multiple HTML documents.

 Even in a single file, inline event handlers are not a good idea.
 One button is OK, but what if you had 100 buttons?
 You'd have to add 100 attributes to the file; it would quickly turn into a maintenance nightmare.
-With JavaScript, you could easily add an event handler function to all the buttons on the page no matter how may there were, using something like this:
+With JavaScript, you could easily add an event handler function to all the buttons on the page no matter how many there were, using something like this:
 ```
 const buttons = document.querySelectorAll('button');